 By teaching the family high-impact yet basic medical skills to take care of their loved ones in the hospital and at home, it will empower families to help patients with a better recovery in the hospital and a healthier life at home.

-This will help in system strengthening by providing appropriate health education to family members and aim to improve patient satisfaction rate and faith of patients on public health facilities and hence is scalable initiative.
+This will further help in system strengthening by providing appropriate health education to family members and aim to improve patient satisfaction rate and faith of patients on public health facilities.